Floer theory and flips: Composition maps

 This formula is similar to that in Fukaya-Oh-Ohta-Ono \cite[(3.3.5.2)]{fooo}.
 Presumably the discussion here is a version of their treatment of homotopy units. \end{remark}

-\begin{theorem} For any coherent regular stabilizing perturbation system $\ul{P} = (P_\Gamma)$ the maps $(\mu^n)_{n \ge 0}$ satisfy the axioms of a (possibly curved) \ainfty algebra $\widehat{CF}(L)$ with strict unit.
-The subspace $CF(L)$ is a subalgebra without unit. \end{theorem}
+\begin{theorem} For any admissible perturbation system $\ul{P} = (P_\Gamma)$ the maps $(\mu^n)_{n \ge 0}$ satisfy the axioms of a (possibly curved) \ainfty algebra $CF(L)$ with strict unit.
+The subspace $CF^{\on{geom}}(L)$ is a subalgebra without unit. \end{theorem}

-\begin{proof} By Theorems \ref{main} and \ref{compthm}, the one-dimensional component of the moduli space with bounded energy is a finite union of compact oriented one manifolds, the boundary points of the moduli space come in pairs.
-This gives the identity
+\begin{proof} By Theorems \ref{main} and \ref{compthm}, the one-dimensional component of the moduli space with energy bound $\ol{\M}^{< E}(L)_1$ is a finite union of compact oriented one manifolds $\M^{< E}_\Gamma(L)$ for some combinatorial types $\Gamma$ with a single broken edge.
+Hence the boundary points of the moduli space come in pairs.
+This produces the identity mod $2$